nicholaswilde/recipes/docs/desserts/the-best-lemon-meringue-pie.md

 - 1 large saucepan
 - 1 knife or spatula

-## :pencil: Instructions
+## :pencil: Instructions - Dough

 ### Step 1

-Dough: Mix all-purpose flour and salt in a food processor.
+Mix all-purpose flour and salt in a food processor.
 Add chilled vegetable shortening and pulse until the mixture resembles coarse sand.
 Scatter 1/4 inch butter pieces over the mixture and pulse until it becomes pale yellow and the butter pieces are no larger than small peas.
 Pour mixture into a medium bowl.